DanielLukic/consul-dart/README.md

 Seriously, ignore this.
 Look at this instead: https://charm.sh/libs/ Not Dart.
 But makes much more sense.

+#### Credits

+Besides some obvious dart dependencies, these dependencies are used:

+- https://pub.dev/packages/console for the `DrawingCanvas` using the Braille unicode character block
+- https://pub.dev/packages/dart_console2 for raw terminal access via some native code
+- https://pub.dev/packages/rxdart for "throttleTime", so I don't have to implement this ^^
+- https://pub.dev/packages/ansi for the ansi styling

+This fun project would not exist without these dependencies!

 #### What is this?

 A very basic, limited, rudimentary, and weird "desktop windowing" system for the console/terminal.
 Currently tested